Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Introduction

 \subsection{Our Contribution}

 This paper investigates this question through systematic theoretical analysis of Q-based IL.

 We begin by revisiting IQ-Learn \citep{garg2021iq-learn}, a representative Q-based approach claimed to outperform BC by utilizing online environment interactions.
-Surprisingly, from the re-parameterization perspective, we prove that IQ-Learn's recovered policy is nearly equivalent to the BC policy (\cref{thm:iq_learn_equivalence}).
-Furthermore, we establish that IQ-Learn must suffer an imitation gap lower bound of $\Omega (H^2)$ with $H$ being the horizon (\cref{cor:compounding_error}), indicating it still experiences compounding errors.
+Surprisingly, through a re-parameterization argument, we prove that IQ-Learn's recovered policy is nearly equivalent to the BC policy (\cref{thm:iq_learn_equivalence}).
+Furthermore, we establish that IQ-Learn suffers an imitation gap lower bound of $\Omega (H^2)$ with $H$ being the horizon (\cref{cor:compounding_error}), indicating it still experiences compounding errors.
 Theoretical analysis reveals why online interactions fail to provide benefits: they are merely used to estimate an expected log-partition term that uniformly suppresses Q-values across the action space, preventing generalization beyond demonstrations.

 To address this fundamental limitation, we introduce a primal-dual framework for distribution matching, yielding a new Q-based IL method: Dual Q-DM (Dual Q-function Distribution Matching).
-Specifically, starting from primal distribution matching over occupancy measures, we leverage Lagrangian duality theory to derive dual distribution matching over Q-functions (Dual Q-DM).
-Compared with IQ-Learn, the key mechanism in Dual Q-DM is the incorporation of Bellman constraints, an analogue of Bellman equations in standard RL, which establish temporal coupling between the Q-values at consecutive states.
-Theoretically, we prove that Dual Q-DM's learned policy is equivalent to AIL's policy (\cref{thm:equivalence_ail_q_dm}), naturally inheriting AIL's ability to combat compounding errors.
+Specifically, starting from primal distribution matching over occupancy measures, we leverage Lagrangian duality to derive dual distribution matching over Q-functions.
+Compared with IQ-Learn, the key mechanism in Dual Q-DM is the Bellman constraints, which drive value flow: Q-values propagate from successor states to current states through environment dynamics.
+Theoretically, we prove that Dual Q-DM's learned policy is equivalent to AIL's policy (\cref{thm:equivalence_ail_q_dm}), naturally inheriting AIL's ability to mitigate compounding errors.
 To the best of our knowledge, Dual Q-DM is the first non-adversarial IL method provably free of compounding errors.